These deep divers can hold their breath for up to an hour

 Like many Antarctic species, the longer-term effects of climate change on the Weddell Seal population is unknown.
 However, as a species that relies on the presence of ice for breeding and for winter habitat, the effects of reducing polar ice coverage is clearly a concern.

-Weddell Seal: Pictures from our travelers
+Weddell Seal: Pictures & Videos

 Spots where the Weddell Seal can be observed